apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Vikings, WR Justin Jefferson Agree To Deal**
+**Cyndi Lauper announces farewell tour**

-You can read more about it [here](https://www.profootballrumors.com/2024/06/vikings-wr-justin-jefferson-agree-to-deal).
+You can read more about it [here](https://www.nbcnews.com/news/us-news/cyndi-lauper-announces-farewell-tour-rcna155343).

 ## Requirements
 - Python 3.8